utkucakir99/mapoftheworld/Readme.md

 Therefore, the team was looking to make it easier for elementary school students, who are looking for informations about european countries and there general informations, like country language

+You can reach our website by clicking the following URL:  www.mapsoftheworld.herokuapp.com/

 # Language, tools, etc. used: